stefpeschel/permApprox/README.md

-# permAprox - Permutation p-value approximation
+# permApprox - Permutation p-value approximation

-permAprox is an R package to compute empirical and approximated p-values from permutation tests, especially useful when the number of permutations is small and zero p-values should be strictly avoided.
+permApprox is an R package to compute empirical and approximated p-values from permutation tests, especially useful when the number of permutations is small and zero p-values should be strictly avoided.
 It offers approximation using the Gamma distribution or the Generalized